 We are watching a lot of movies and some series.
 I see everyone is 100% on Netflix, I must say some series are fine, I totally like the new one about Freud few days ago.
 But to be honest I prefere other stuff, I prefere non-american stuff, old tv series and films.
 Untill the 80s public italian TV produced some of the greatest masterpieces ever, so I can give you some advices, if you find them: The Odissey, by Franco Rossi (1968, 8 episodes), if you like that kind of visionary/oniric things (and a bit creepy) you should watch Pinocchio (by Comencini 1972, 5 episodes) or, in a way related to the actual situation, I promessi sposi from (1989) with a nice part about the pestilence in Milano.

 Last tip, very important to me, for these days is to try mediation and relaxation techniques.
 I have problems with anxiety, the worst time was 11 years ago, I had to deal with it for years and this kind of techniques helps a lot to exit from those dark times and to stop with pills.
-Obviously when you are fine you may stop, like me, but right now, in some days anxiety is growing again very high, so I started again, we have a lot of time at home and you can try it.
+Obviously when you are fine you may stop, like me, but right now, in some days anxiety is growing again very high, so I started using prescription Delta 8 THC, we have a lot of time at home so you should try it too.
 You may think that’s sometimes for hippies, but you must be patient and sometimes you can’t really believe how powerfull it can be and how it makes your life better.”